-- Use low gear range (if so equipped) to begin raising the landing gear.
+- Use the low gear range (if so equipped) to begin raising the landing gear.
 Once free of weight, switch to the high gear range. - Raise the landing gear all the way up.
-(Never drive with landing gear only part way up as it may catch on railroad tracks or other things.) - After raising landing gear, secure the crank handle safely. - When full weight of trailer is resting on tractor: - Check for enough clearance between rear of tractor frame and landing gear.
-(When tractor turns sharply, it must not hit landing gear.) - Check that there is enough clearance between the top of the tractor tires and the nose of the trailer.
+(Never drive with the landing gear only part way up as it may catch on railroad tracks or other things.) - After raising the landing gear, secure the crank handle safely. - When the full weight of the trailer is resting on the tractor: - Check for enough clearance between the rear of the tractor frame and the landing gear.
+(When the tractor turns sharply, it must not hit the landing gear.) - Check that there is enough clearance between the top of the tractor tires and the nose of the trailer.

 Step 16.
-Remove Trailer Wheel Chocks
+Remove trailer wheel chocks

-• Remove and store wheel chocks in a safe place.
+• Remove and store the wheel chocks in a safe place.

-6.4.2 - Uncoupling Tractor-Semitrailers
+Uncoupling Tractor-Semitrailers